Folklore Productions

 Unlike the purely pecuniary pursuits of most of his contemporaries, the scope of Greenhill’s vision went far beyond the profit motive and sheer greed; political progressivism, racial integration, gender equality, workers’ rights and significant social change were much higher on his priority list.
 His unwavering commitment to an artist’s right to express their opinions openly in public – even when their views were highly controversial – was so strong that he personally coordinated multiple anti-Vietnam War events headlined by Joan Baez, Folklore’s first managerial client.

-“Baez would hold press conferences and very political activities that were outside the realm of strict concert presentation,” says Mitch, the current president of FLi and an well-respected folk singer-songwriter in his own right.
+“Baez would hold press conferences and very political activities that were outside the realm of strict concert presentation,” says Mitch, the current president of FLi and a well-respected folk singer-songwriter in his own right.
 “There were a lot of managers who’d have been scratching their heads trying to put this all together.
 But Manny came out of a place where music and politics were very connected.
 It was a natural fit for him.”

 Manny Greenhilll

 That “place” was Greenhill’s role as a union activist in the late ’30s and early ‘40s.
-Born in New York in 1916, he graduated from City College of New York in 1937 and took a job as a steelworker, five years before the United Steelworkers Union was founded, at a time when tensions between management and labor were at a boiling point.
+Born in New York City in 1916, he graduated from City College of New York in 1937 and took a job as a steelworker, five years before the United Steelworkers Union was founded, at a time when tensions between management and labor were at a boiling point.
 Some related conflicts turned violent that year – the most famous example being when Chicago police shot 10 striking workers dead outside the Republic Steel factory in May – and Greenhill organized various pro-union concerts headlined by the era’s most politically oriented singers including Pete Seeger and Woody Guthrie, providing him with a crash course in the folk genre.

 “I think my father’s big moment of stepping out was during the Spanish Civil War [1936-1939],” says Mitch, referring to what some historians have called a “dress rehearsal” for World War II.
 “He became outraged at the fascist overthrow of the Spanish government and he started seeing the world as between the ‘haves’ and ‘have-nots’ – ‘labor’ and ‘management’, as he called it.”